QuineDot/rust-learning/src/dyn-trait-coercions.md

 [As of Rust 1.84,](https://github.com/rust-lang/rust/pull/131857) you can also drop the principal trait to create something like a `dyn Send`, should you want to do that for some reason.
-This could be implemented by changing the pointer, or it could be implemented by leaving the pointer alone; the only callable method after such a coercion has been performed is calling the destructor.
+This could be implemented by changing the pointer, or it could be implemented by leaving the pointer alone; the only method which can be dynamically dispatched after such a coercion has been performed is calling the destructor.

 ## The reflexive case